miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | Amazon EFS (Elastic File System)       | Network File System | - (ex.
 Google Drive share) <br/> - Ideal for applications that require shared file storage with multiple EC2 instances. <br/> - Automatically replicates data across multiple Availability Zones (AZs) within a region, ensuring high durability and availability. |
 | Amazon EBS (Elastic Block Store)       | Block Storage       | - (ex. your own disk) <br/> - Best suited for single EC2 instance storage, functioning like a hard drive attached to a single instance. <br/> - Data is automatically replicated within the same Availability Zone for durability.
 Snapshots can be used for backups and are stored in S3, providing added durability across regions. |

+- Question 12
+Which of the following is best-suited for load-balancing HTTP and HTTPS traffic?

+- ()AWS Auto Scaling
+- ()Network Load Balancer
+- ()Your answer is correct
+- ()Application Load Balancer
+- ()System Load Balancer

+answer:Application Load Balancer
 [Back to the top](#table-of-contents)

 # S3